We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Dethatching

-While aeration will overcome some of the problems of thatch—the layer of dead organic material at soil level—if the thatch is thicker than 1/2 inch, it might be better for a homeowner to have it completely removed before aerating.
-Homeowners can expect to pay an additional $10 to $20 per 1,000 square feet to have the lawn dethatched.
-Dethatching is typically done prior to lawn aeration.
+While aeration will overcome some of the problems of thatch—the layer of dead organic material at soil level—if the thatch is thicker than 1/2 inch, it might be better to have it completely removed before aerating.
+You can expect to pay an additional $10 to $20 per 1,000 square feet to have the lawn dethatched.
+Dethatching is typically done before lawn aeration.

 Mowing

-Mowing can cost $50 to $200 in addition to the cost of lawn aeration.
+Mowing can add $50 to $200 to the cost of lawn aeration.
 This is where having a whole-season lawn maintenance package can really cut down on costs.
-If the same company performs all necessary lawn care services weekly or biweekly, it could save over having the same services contracted individually.
-Homeowners may want to consider hiring a lawn mowing service that also provides aeration.
+Using the same company to perform all necessary lawn care services weekly or biweekly could provide significant savings over having the same services contracted individually.
+You may want to consider hiring a lawn mowing service that also provides aeration.

 Tree and Shrub Maintenance

 A lawn can go from lush one year to splotchy with bare patches the next if thatch builds up, reducing air circulation and the ability of the grass roots to absorb fertilizers and nutrients.
-For the best-looking lawn, aerating, dethatching, fertilizing, and performing other maintenance tasks should occur regularly before lawn problems arise.
+For the best-looking lawn, perform regular maintenance tasks, such as aerating, dethatching, and fertilizing, before lawn problems arise.
 Any of the following signs may indicate the yard is overdue for aeration.

 Pooling Water

 Water should soak into the soil within approximately 30 minutes after the lawn is watered or after a light rain.
-If water is standing in puddles after that, it could result from overly compact soil or a heavy layer of thatch.
+If water is standing in puddles longer than that, it could result from overly compact soil or a heavy layer of thatch.

 Thin or Dried-Out Grass

 Just because water isn’t puddling doesn’t mean it’s soaking into the ground.
-Heavy, compact soil with a dense layer of thatch will keep water from soaking in, so it may run off during watering or rain; this may make it seem like the ground is saturated, but the soil at root level may be dry.
-If the soil beneath isn’t getting enough water, the grass will dry out quickly after a rain, but the lawn itself may show signs of thinning.
+Heavy, compact soil with a dense layer of thatch will keep water from soaking in, causing it to simply run off during watering or rain storms.
+While the ground may seem saturated, water may not be reaching the soil at root level.
+If the soil below isn’t getting enough water, the grass will dry quickly after watering and the lawn itself may look dried out or show signs of thinning.

 Hard Soil